gztproject/AVR_programmer_debugger/README.md

 # AVR_programmer_debugger

-This is a Breakout PCB with level shifters for AVR ISP programmer, UPDI programmer and UART debugger.
+This is a Flipper zero breakout board with level shifters for AVR ISP programmer, UPDI programmer and UART debugger.